-ASSIST (Articulation System Stimulating Interinstitutional Student Transfer) is the official repository of articulation for California's public colleges and universities providing the most accurate and up-to-date information available about student transfer in California.
-ASSIST is a student-transfer information system that displays reports of how course credits earned at one California Community College can be applied when transferred to a California State University or University of California campus.
+The ASSIST website is the official repository of articulation information for California's public colleges and universities.
+ASSIST (which stands for Articulation System Stimulating Interinstitutional Student Transfer) is a student-transfer information system that displays reports of how course credits earned at a California community college can be applied when transferred to a California State University or University of California campus.

-Currently, ASSIST displays articulation data up to and including 2016-17.
-Articulation agreements (i.e. CSU/UC Transferable Course Lists, Major Agreements, Department Agreements, CSU GE-Breadth Transferable Course Lists, and IGETC Transferable Course Lists) for 2017-18 and 2018-19 are not yet available on ASSIST.
-This delay is due to technical problems encountered prior to the summer 2017 release of a new ASSIST website.
-The new projected launch date is May 2019.
+Currently, ASSIST displays articulation agreements and data through 2016-17.
+Articulation agreements for 2017-18 and 2018-19 are not yet available on ASSIST.
+This includes CSU/UC transferable course lists, major agreements, department agreements, CSU GE-Breadth transferable course lists and IGETC transferable course lists.
+This delay is due to technical problems encountered prior to the launch of a new ASSIST website.
+The current projected launch date is May 2019.

-The ASSIST Coordination Site Team is planning to provide select 2017-18 and 2018-19 articulation agreements as PDF documents on a temporary ASSIST site, however, the timeline for this action is unknown.
-Major and Department articulation agreements will not be accessible via this temporary site.
+While there are plans to provide select 2017-18 and 2018-19 articulation agreements on a temporary ASSIST site, the timetable for doing so is unknown.
+Major and department articulation agreements will not be available on this temporary site.

 Recommendations for students: